Édouard Carmignac: Children

 Édouard Carmignac is the father of five children, three sons and two daughters.

 His son Charles Carmignac was the lead guitar of the Franco-American music group Moriarty, founded in 1995.
-He has also been the director of Fondation Carmignac since 2017.
+He has also been the director of Fondation Carmignac since 2017and joined the board of the asset management company as a non-executive director in 2025.

 His daughter Maxime is the only sibling working in the family owned asset management company.
 Following employment with Morgan Stanley, Lazard Frères and McKinsey, she joined Carmignac in 2006 as a fund manager, before leaving in 2008 to work for a hedge fund in New York.
 Since 2013, she is managing director of Carmignac's London office.
 She is considered to be the primary candidate to eventually succeed Edouard Carmignac.

 His second daughter, Lucrèce, is a theater and film actress.

 Hugues Carmignac is the founder of two start-ups.

 Hobbies and interests

 Carmignac plays polo as captain of the "Talandracas" team, along with his son Hugues.
-With Talandracas, Carmignac won the Deauville gold cup in 2002, 2004, 2010, 2013 and 2016, as well as the Queen's Cup in England in 2011.
+With Talandracas, Carmignac won the Deauville gold cup in 2002, 2004, 2010, 2013, 2016 and 2019, as well as the Queen's Cup in England in 2011 and 2024.

 Carmignac has described himself as a "compulsive" art collector.
 His first acquisition was a lithograph by Max Ernst, portraying a scene from Alice in Wonderland.
 He has acquired paintings by Basquiat, Roy Lichtenstein and Gerhard Richter, among others.
 Two paintings of Lenin and Mao by Andy Warhol are in his office.

 American painter Jean-Michel Basquiat painted Carmignac in 1984, with "a small C in a circle at the bottom" of the portrait becoming the inspiration for Carmignac's corporate logo.